pradeep271/Support-Vector-Machine/README.md

 # Support Vector Machines Tutorial
 ## Kernel Selection and Hyperparameter Tuning

-This repository contains a complete tutorial on **Support Vector Machines (SVMs)**, focusing on how **kernel choice and hyperparameter tuning** affect model performance and generalization.(Colorblind friendly)
+This repository contains a complete tutorial on **Support Vector Machines (SVMs)**, focusing on how **kernel choice and hyperparameter tuning** affect model performance and generalization on 2D dataset.(Colorblind friendly)

 ---